orkes-io/docs/blog/2022-08-05-reduce-reuse-recycle.md

 This is now generalized for any minuet_trio song that might exist.
 Just supply the tasks and number of repeats, and the DO/WHILE loop can run the subworkflows for us:

+In the DO/WHILE below, we have hard coded the iterations to 3 - to allow for a minuet section, a trio section and the Da Capo at the end:

 <p align="center"><img src="/content/img/minuet_trio_final.jpg" alt="minuet trio workflow with subworkflows" width="400" style={{paddingBottom: 40, paddingTop: 40}} /></p>

 > Why the Inline task?
 The inline task is extracting the JSON for each subworkflow from the input JSON array.
 Also note that the DO/WHILE counter starts at one, and the JSON array counter starts at zero, so we decrease the counter by one to extract the correct data from the JSON array.

 ## Conclusion